javiertuya/samples-openapi/README.md

 This is a multimodule maven project that includes samples to generate rest services based on a OpenApi V3 specification:

-- Java:
 - *server-spring*: Rest server (Spring Boot)
 - *client-resttemplate*: Java client api (Spring Resttemplate and Fasterxml)
 - *client-httpclient*: Java client api (Apache Httpclient and Fasterxml)
+- *client-netcore*: .NET Core client api (RestSharp and Newtonsosft.Json)

 ## Notes
-- To run each module with Eclipse, first generate the api using `mvn generate-sources` and refresh the workspace
+- To generate the api for all modules (including .NET Core) run `mvn generate-sources` from the project root
+- The server is located in *server-spring* module at `giis.samples.openapi.invoker.OpenAPI2SpringBoot` or in an executable jar (if generated with `mvn package`)
+- To run from Eclipse, ensure that the generated sources (`target/generated-sources/copenapi/src/main/java`) are included in the build path
+- The .NET Core client can be run from Visual Studio at `client-netcore/client-netcore.sln` (project is linked with the generated api code)
 - The OpenApi schema is common for all modules, located at [schema/api.yml](schema/api.yml)
 - Endpoints of services are `localhost:8080`
-- Servers are tested in a temurin java 8 jre container
+- Server is tested in a temurin java jre container
-- Swagger modules are updated to the most recent version when possible using dependbot, openapi modules only for security updates

 ## Useful links
 - [OpenApi overview](https://swagger.io/docs/specification/about/)